 Phone: +1 (413) 545-3747

 As an extension faculty member, my position involves initiating and expanding a broad-based integrated research and extension program in support of the management of municipal forests and urban landscapes.
-I administer a monthly, award-winning, international webcast (Urban Forestry Today) aimed at meeting real-time and emergent educational needs of urban forest practitioners, and I closely align programming efforts with many professional associations and agencies in Massachusetts and New England.
+I administer a monthly, award-winning, international webcast (Urban Forestry Today) aimed at meeting real-time and emergent educational needs of urban forest practitioners, and I closely align programming/outreach efforts with professional associations and agencies in Massachusetts and New England.

 Current Integrated Research-Extension Projects